vectordotdev/vector/rfcs/_YYYY-MM-DD-issue#-title.md

 - What pain motivated this change?
 - Do not cover benefits of your change, that should be covered in the "Rationale" section.

-## Proposal
+## Internal Proposal

-- Describe your change.
+- Describe your change as if you were presenting it to the Vector team.
 - Use lists, examples, and code blocks for efficient reading.
 - Be specific!

+## Doc-level Proposal

+- Optional.
+Only do this if your change is public facing.
+- Demonstrate how your change will look in the form of Vector's public docs.

 ## Rationale